 An entity determines whether a disposal transaction qualifies for reporting as a discontinued operation at the balance sheet date.
 Circumstances or events that occur after the balance sheet date (e.g., a component or group of components meets the held-for-sale criteria or is disposed of after the balance sheet date), but before the financial statements are issued or available to be issued, are not considered in that assessment.
-However, in these cases, entities should consider the disclosure requirements in ASC 855, Subsequent Events.
+However, in these cases, entities should consider the disclosure requirements in ASC 855, Subsequent Events and ASC 360-10-45-13.
+Refer to Accounting Manual S3, Subsequent events, including question 25 for further information.

-2.1 Criterion 1: component of an entity
+2.1 Criterion 1: component of an entity (updated July 2023)